fajarnurdiansyah/fajarnurdiansyah.github.com/_posts/2011-08-08-top-bookmarklet-for-web-reading.md

 [^time tracking]: I tried [wakoopa](http://social.wakoopa.com) and [rescue time](http://www.rescuetime.com).
 Both have free version and highly recommended.
 [^vs]: I track time on both office and home computer, so it only make sense if Visual studio only got a third of my time in a day.
 [^ad]: I'm not saying publisher are wrong by placing ad on their content, it just this business model is not helping anyone.
-[^agnostic]: Mobile browser on smartphone need a little bit of adjustment to make it work like their desktop counterpart.
+[^agnostic]: Mobile browser on smartphone needs a little bit of adjustment to make it work like their desktop counterpart.